xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-REPORT.DELETE   Removes a report from the active workbook
+REPORT.DELETE&nbsp;&nbsp;&nbsp;Removes a report from the active workbook

-REPORT.PRINT   Prints a report
+REPORT.PRINT&nbsp;&nbsp;&nbsp;Prints a report

-REPORT.GET   Returns information about reports defined for the active workbook
+REPORT.GET&nbsp;&nbsp;&nbsp;Returns information about reports defined for the active workbook

 Return to [top](#Q)